 Home remedies for pest control

 Keeping your home pest-free doesn’t need to be expensive and time-consuming.
-It’s possible to ward off a variety of common pests by taking advantage of certain household essentials.
+It’s possible to ward off a variety of common pests by taking advantage of certain household essentials and natural repellents.
 Here are our top tips for keeping critters under control with home-made remedies.

 Your morning cup of coffee can do a lot more than give you a caffeine hit.
 Used ground coffee can be utilised as a repellent for a range of insects, including mosquitoes, beetles, and fruit flies.
+It is a very eco-friendly method.
 Certain compounds within coffee beans are toxic to these pests, so they tend to stay clear.
 Leave small bowls of used ground coffee in areas where these insects gather, such as on window sills and near fruit bowls, or scatter in the garden.

 A bottle of vinegar is the swiss army knife of kitchen cupboard essentials.
 One of its numerous uses is as an insect repellent and eliminator.
 Some insects can’t bear the acetic acid of vinegar, while others are drawn to its pungent scent.
 Mix a solution of ½ water and ½ white vinegar, and use as a spray around window frames – this will help to keep out ants, spiders, and mosquitoes.
 Small bowls of the stuff, on the other hand, will entice in fruit flies – unable to resist the tangy odour, they’ll end up drowning in the solution.